-Under the supervision of the CDBG-DR Project Manager, the CDBG-DR Analyst provides technical support to staff within the CDBG-DR office; ensures the highest quality of customer service is provided through all delivery systems within the office; and provides administrative support in areas of compliance, project management, training and development, regulations, and policies and procedures.
+Under the supervision of the CDBG-DR Project Manager, the CDBG-DR Analyst provides technical support to staff within the CDBG-DR office; ensures that the highest quality of customer service is provided at all the delivery systems within the office; and provides administrative support in areas of compliance, project management, training and development, regulations, policies and procedures.
 The analyst will also be responsible for coordination of outreach and visualization of program highlights.